isomerpages/enterprisesg-wmo/_businesses/04-suppliers-or-sellers-of-prepackaged-goods.md

 A pre-packaged good (PPG) is a commodity that is enclosed in a container or wrapped in any manner, for which its quantity has been determined and indicated on its label prior to being offered for sale.

 It is an offence to supply or sell PPGs with net content less than the quantity stated on the package or label.
-Suppliers and/or retailers should have their own system or measures in place to ensure net content of the PPGs corresponds with what is stated on the package or label.
+Suppliers and/or retailers should have your own system or measures in place to ensure net content of the PPGs corresponds with what is stated on the package or label.

 **Metric system of units**